pyrotek45/avon/tutorial/TECHNICAL_ARCHITECTURE.md

 A naive implementation would clone the symbol table at each level, causing O(n²) performance.
 With just 200 bindings, this would timeout.

-### The Solution: Rc + Stack-Based Scoping
+### The Solution: Rc + Stack-Based Scoping + Minimal Symbol Table Capture

-Instead of cloning, Avon uses two techniques:
+Instead of cloning, Avon uses three techniques:

 1. **Rc Wrapping for Closures**
    When a function captures its environment, it wraps it in Rc (reference counting).
 This lets multiple functions share the same environment without deep copying.